-- Provide the tenant an itemized list of the deductions before you return the deposit.
+- Provide the tenant with an itemized list of the deductions before you return the deposit.

 - Honor the state’s deposit return timeline of 21 days.

 No matter your reasoning for withholding a security deposit, you always have to substantiate your claims with evidence.
 Keep receipts for the repairs or debts that the security deposit will cover.
 You can also hire a property manager to help you to settle disputes over monetary claims.
 Real Property Management Greater Milwaukee Suburbs will extensively document every tenancy, nip maintenance in the bud, and handle all aspects of the tenant relationship.
-Leave the hassle up to us.
-You can call at 262-309-6961 to get started.
+Reach out to us for assistance, or give us a call at 262-309-6961 to get started.